projekt0n/github-nvim-theme/LUALINE.md

   config = function()
     require("lualine").setup {
       options = {
-        theme = "github" -- or "auto"
+        theme = "auto" -- or you can assign github_* themes individually.
         -- ... your lualine config
       }
     }